January is traditionally thought of as the busy season for tax professionals.

 - a note of all assets, including non-income producing ones

-- my fee paid in advance and with a 25% premium on my normal rates
+- our fee paid in advance, with at least a 25% premium on normal rates

 - agreement to approve the tax return electronically on or before 25th January